Emualluig/bf-interpreter/README.md

 # simple-bf-interpreter
 A simple brainfuck interpreter.

-  Accepts one argument, the path to the bf code to be executed
+Accepts one argument, the path to the bf code to be executed.

+Ex: rust-bf "C:\code.bf".